Vitalis Outsourcing Master Service Agreement

 5. Indemnification

 5.1.
-Indemnification by Client: The Client agrees to indemnify, defend, and hold harmless the Service Provider, its officers, directors, employees, and agents, from and against any claims, liabilities, damages, losses, or expenses (including reasonable attorneys’ fees) arising out of or in connection with: (i) any breach of this Agreement by the Client; (ii) the Client’s use of the Services; or (iii) any violation of applicable law by the Client.
+Indemnification by Client: The Client agrees to indemnify, defend, and hold harmless the Service Provider, its officers, directors, employees, and agents, from and against any claims, liabilities, damages, losses, or expenses (including reasonable attorneys’ fees) arising out of or in connection with: (i) Client’s breach of this Agreement; (ii) Client’s instructions, approvals, business decisions, or use of work product after approval; (iii) Client’s failure to provide accurate information, proper access, or lawful instructions; or (iv) any violation of applicable law by the Client.

 5.2.
-Indemnification by Service Provider: The Service Provider agrees to indemnify and hold harmless the Client, its officers, directors, employees, and agents, from any claims, liabilities, damages, losses, or expenses arising out of or in connection with: (i) the Service Provider’s breach of this Agreement; (ii) any infringement of third-party intellectual property rights by the Service Provider; or (iii) gross negligence or willful misconduct by the Service Provider.
+Indemnification by Service Provider: The Service Provider agrees to indemnify and hold harmless the Client, its officers, directors, employees, and agents, from any claims, liabilities, damages, losses, or expenses arising out of or in connection with: (i) the Service Provider’s breach of this Agreement; (ii) gross negligence, willful misconduct, or unauthorized actions by the Service Provider or assigned VA/Executive Partner; (iii) failure by the Service Provider or assigned VA/Executive Partner to follow agreed written procedures; or (iv) any infringement of third-party intellectual property rights by the Service Provider.

 6. Limitation of Liability